Soil organic matter: Humus

-As vegetal detritus decomposes, some microbially resistant compounds are formed, including modified lignins, oils, fats, and waxes.
+As vegetal detritus decomposes, some microbially resistant compounds are let undecayed, including modified lignins, oils, fats, and waxes.
 Secondly, some new compounds are synthesized, like polysaccharides and polyuronids.
 These compounds are the basis of humus.
 New reactions occur between these compounds and some proteins and other products that contain nitrogen, thus incorporating nitrogen and avoiding its mineralization.
 Other nutrients are also protected in this way from mineralization.

 Humic substances

-Humic substances are classified into 3 genera based on their solubility in acids and alkalis, and also according to their stability:
+Humic substances are classified into three genera based on their solubility in acids and alkalis, and also according to their stability: